edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     <tabItem value="gcp" label="GCP">

     ```bash
-    constellation iam create gcp --projectID=yourproject-12345 --zone=europe-west2-a --serviceAccountID=constell-test
+    constellation iam create gcp --projectID=yourproject-12345 --zone=europe-west2-a --serviceAccountID=constell-test --generate-config
     ```

-    This command creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west2-a` creating a new service account `constell-test`.
+    This command creates the configuration file `constellation-conf.yaml` in your current directory.
+It then creates IAM configuration in the GCP project `yourproject-12345` on the GCP zone `europe-west2-a` creating a new service account `constell-test` and fills the values into the configuration file.

     Note that only regions offering CVMs of the `N2D` series are supported.
 You can find a [list of all regions in Google's documentation](https://cloud.google.com/compute/docs/regions-zones#available), which you can filter by machine type `N2D`.